 Personally, I detest the taste of the macadamia nut.
-However, the macadamia nut oil has got some good stuff going for it.
+However, the macadamia nut oil has got some good stuff going for it when it comes to hair care.
 Macadamia oil is extracted from the nutmeat of the macadamia tree aka macadamia integrifolia, which is native to Australia.
-The oil is a clear, light amber colour with a slightly nutty odour.
+Macadamia nut oil is a clear, light amber colour with a slightly nutty odour.

 - It’s long shelf life.
 Kept in a dark bottle in a fridge or a cool place; it can last up to 2 years.

 - It is the most stable of all the oils including coconut oil.

 - It’s got healthy amounts of amounts of magnesium, manganese, thiamine, copper, and iron.
 With your iron at the right level, strong hair growth is a given.

 - Macadamia nut oil is a rich source of squalene, a naturally occurring antioxidant found especially in human sebum.